rachanabalot999-cmd/Agricultural-Traceability/README.md

 registerBatch()

-Creates a new ProductBatch record, marking the start of traceability (Stage: Planted).
+Initiates traceability by creating a new ProductBatch and setting the stage to Planted.

 public